 The above advantages often lead to a saving in cost over other systems, as reflected in the market share for composite construction.
-Cost comparisons are updated quarterly in Building magazine and called the 'Costing Steelwork' series (see Steel Construction. info).
+Cost comparisons are updated quarterly in Building magazine and called the 'Costing Steelwork' series (see Steel construction news - SteelConstruction.info and Cost comparison studies - SteelConstruction. info).
 The cost comparisons show that where steel-concrete composite construction is used, the cost of the steel composite solution is lower than alternatives when a comprehensive view is taken.